doombubbles/bg3-mods/README.md

 **Robe of Summer** - Now also lets you cast Daylight Once per Long Rest.

+**Gauntlet of the Tyrant** - Now adds 1d8 Force to unarmed attacks instead of 1d4

 ### Markoheshkir

 - Added "Force to be Reckoned With" attunement to Force damage